gcmt/vessel.nvim/README.md

 List of functions used to sort marks in the each groups.
 First item is the function used by default the first time you open the window.

-Each function in this list must return two values:
-- A function with the signature: `function(MarkA, MarkB) return boolean end`
-- A description string that will be used to give feedback to the user when cycling between these function, or empty string for no feedback

 See also [marks.mappings.cycle_sort](#marksmappingscycle_sort).

 ```lua
 local sorters = require("vessel.config.sorters")
 vessel.opt.marks.sort_marks = { sorters.marks.by_lnum, sorters.marks.by_mark }
 ```
+Available sorters are:
+- `sorters.marks.by_lnum` Sort by mark line number.
+- `sorters.marks.by_mark` Sort by mark letter (capitals first).

+You can also define your own *sorter function*.
+The function must return two values:
+- A function with the signature: `function(MarkA, MarkB) return boolean end`
+- A description string that will be used to give feedback to the user when cycling between these function, or empty string for no feedback

 Example function: